Slip and Fall Accident Attorneys Serving Boulder, CO

 Was your accident caused by tripping or slipping on something that a reasonable person would expect to find there?
 Smooth surfaces can naturally become slightly uneven over time.
 Things like drainage grates may be inconvenient, but when installed properly, they can do more good than harm.
 Caution signs will not stop your fall, but they may reduce the property owner’s liability.

 It can be difficult to determine when someone is legally responsible for a slip and fall accident and whether the property owner was careless.
-A slip and fall lawyer is crucial for helping you collect evidence and prove liability.
+A Boulder slip and fall lawyer is crucial for helping you collect evidence and prove liability.

 Determination of Liability